 HTTPS connection to Knapsack Pro API | |

-Test file names encryption before sending data to Knapsack Pro API (how to enable) | |
+Encrypt test file names before sending them to the Knapsack Pro API | |

-Fallback mode - run tests even in case of connection problems with Knapsack Pro API (see) | |
+Fallback mode - run tests even in case of connection problems with the Knapsack Pro API | |

 RSpec | |